brunobotelhobr/My-Sample-API/README.md

-This is a example Node API to demosntrate how include opensource tools to increase security on a DevSecOps Model.
+This is a example Node API to demonstrate how include opensource tools to increase security on a DevSecOps Model.

 ## My Application URL
     - https://api-service-brunobotelhobr.cloud.okteto.net/